Cecil B. DeMille: 1881–1899: early years

-1900–1912: Theater
+1900–1912: theater

 Charles Frohman, Constance Adams, and David Belasco

-Cecil B. DeMille began his career as an actor on the stage in the theatrical company of Charles Frohman in 1900.
-He debuted as an actor on February 21, 1900, in the play Hearts Are Trumps at New York's Garden Theater.
+Cecil B. DeMille began his career as an actor on stage in 1900 in the theatrical company of Charles Frohman.
+He debuted on February 21, 1900, in the play Hearts Are Trumps at New York's Garden Theater.
 In 1901, DeMille starred in productions of A Repentance, To Have and to Hold, and Are You a Mason?
-At the age of twenty-one, Cecil B. DeMille married Constance Adams on August 16, 1902, at Adams's father's home in East Orange, New Jersey.
+At age 21, he married Constance Adams on August 16, 1902, at Adams's father's home in East Orange, New Jersey.
 The wedding party was small.
-Beatrice DeMille's family was not in attendance, and Simon Louvish suggests that this was to conceal DeMille's partial Jewish heritage.
-Adams was 29 years old at the time of their marriage, eight years older than DeMille.
+Beatrice DeMille's family did not attend.
+Simon Louvish suggests that this was to conceal DeMille's partial Jewish heritage.
+Adams was 29 years old at the time of the marriage.
 They had met in a theater in Washington D.C. while they were both acting in Hearts Are Trumps.

-They were sexually incompatible; according to DeMille, Adams was too "pure" to "feel such violent and evil passions."
+They were sexually incompatible; according to DeMille, Adams was too "pure" to "feel such violent and evil passions" as he.
 DeMille had more violent sexual preferences and fetishes than his wife.
-Adams allowed DeMille to have several long term mistresses during their marriage as an outlet, while maintaining an outward appearance of a faithful marriage.
+Adams allowed DeMille to have several long-term mistresses during their marriage as an outlet while maintaining an appearance of a faithful marriage.
 One of DeMille's affairs was with his screenwriter Jeanie MacPherson.
 Despite his reputation for extramarital affairs, DeMille did not like to have affairs with his stars, as he believed it would cause him to lose control as a director.
-He related a story that he maintained his self-control when Gloria Swanson sat on his lap, refusing to touch her.
+He once said he maintained his self-control when Gloria Swanson sat on his lap, and refused to touch her.